Icahn ups stake in eBay to nearly 46 million shares, sells more Netflix

 Icahn increased his stake in eBay by 15 million shares to a total of 45.8 million shares as of the end of September, up from 31 million at the end of June.
 He cut his stake in Netflix, the streaming video company, by 353,000 shares to 1.4 million shares, a filing with the Securities and Exchange Commission showed.

-Icahn's eBay stake, which represents about 3.7 percent of the company's outstanding shares, would be worth about $2.5 billion as of Friday's closing stock price of $54.36.
+Icahn's eBay stake, which represents about 3.7 percent of the company's outstanding shares, would be worth about $2.5 billion (1.5 billion pounds) as of Friday's closing stock price of $54.36.

 EBay agreed in late September to spin off its PayPal business next year.
 EBay Chief Executive John Donahoe had resisted Icahn's calls for a PayPal split earlier this year and led a months-long campaign to convince investors that the company should remain intact.